Zonxpk/ecommerce-assignment/EXPRESS_SETUP.md

 ---

 Express.js is now fully integrated and ready to handle API routes!
-Start with `bun run dev` to run both servers.
+Start with `npm run dev` to run both servers.